history

 Carl Rogers

-Carl Rogers published a few propositions about human nature that were a bit like the beginnings of a theory of personality.
-He put these into a wider context with observations on the nature of life and living beings.
-Later he described the well functioning person and suggested some principles of therapy to achieve that.
+He published a few propositions about human nature that were a bit like the beginnings of a theory of personality and put them into a wider context with observations on the nature of life and living beings.
+Later he described the well functioning person and suggested some basic principles to use to achieve that.

-He developed the ideas behind Client Centered Therapy during the 1940's.
-They became ground breaking in the 50's and early 60's under the revised name Person Centered Therapy.
+He developed Client Centered Therapy during the 1940's.
+This became ground breaking in the 50's and early 60's under the revised name Person Centered Therapy.

-As an educator he used the principles in student centered learning and later went further to apply them to social and political relationships.
+As an educator he applied the principles in student centered learning and later to society and politics..

-The term Non Directive Psychotherapy has been used interchangeably as an alternative description but the very presence of a therapist provides direction so this terminology can be confusing or controversial.
+Non Directive Psychotherapy has been used as an alternative name but the very presence of a therapist provides direction so this term has been somewhat confusing and controversial.

 origins